the-mikedavis/coerce.kak/README.md

 ### Usage

-`corce.kak` defines a user-mode called `coerce` with bindings for different casings.
+`coerce.kak` defines a user-mode called `coerce` with bindings for different casings.
 You must bind the `coerce` user-mode to a mode key: the [kakoune Wiki](https://github.com/mawww/kakoune/wiki/Normal-mode-commands) documents some unbound keys you may use.
 For example, this will bind the